go as java | shira.at

 Race Condition Detector

-You can run your code with a “race condition detector”, which is build into the go commandline tool.
+You can run your code with a “race condition detector”, which is build into the main go toolchain.

 package main